 • Create a clear CTA on the front of your homepage.

-Ultimately, you focus on page speed and limit the time necessary to scroll on your site, your website will earn more calls and more business.
+If you focus on page speed and limit the time necessary to scroll on your site, your website will earn more calls and more leads.

 On the flip side, it doesn’t hurt to create a separate section of your website for a local blog.
 Creating a local blog is a great way to showcase community exposure and educate your customers about various topics.